icezimmer/StructuredStateSpaceReservoir/README.md

 ## Building Tasks

-The `build.py` script in the main directory is used to configure and prepare your classification tasks.
+The `build.py` script in the main directory is used to download and prepare the dataset relative to the task selected.
 Here's how you can build different tasks:

 ### Sequential MNIST

 To set up a Sequential MNIST classification task, navigate to the main directory and execute:

 ```
-python build.py --task smnist --device cuda:0 --batch 128
+python build.py --task smnist
 ```

-This command configures the task for Sequential MNIST, specifying the CUDA device and batch size.
+This command configures the task for Sequential MNIST.

 ### Pathfinder Task

 For the Pathfinder task, which requires specifying the difficulty level and image resolution, use:

 ```
-python build.py --task pathfinder --level easy --resolution 32 --device cuda:0 --batch 128
+python build.py --task pathfinder --level easy --resolution 32
 ```

 Here, `--level` and `--resolution` are additional arguments unique to the Pathfinder task.

 ## Running Tasks

 After building your task, you can run it with the `run.py` script.
-This allows you to specify the model configuration and training parameters.
+This allows you to specify the device, the task, the batch size, the model configuration and training parameters.

-### Example: Running with an S4 Block
+### Example: Sequential MNIST with S4 block

 ```
-python run.py --task smnist --block S4 --layers 2 --neurons 64 --lr 0.001 --epochs 100
+python run.py --device cuda:0 --task smnist --batch 128 --block S4 --layers 2 --neurons 64 --lr 0.001 --epochs 100 --patience 10
 ```

-This command runs the task with the S4 block, setting up two layers, each with 64 neurons, and specifies the learning rate and number of epochs.
+This command runs the task in the selected device setting the data in batch.
+You can select the block of the layer, the number of layers, the number of neurons for each layer, and specifies the learning rate, the number of epochs and the patience for early stopping.